swape/js-book/src/pages/chapter1/2_variables.md

 # Variables

-Variables are like "drawers" we put stuff in.
+Variables are like *drawers* we put stuff in.

 ## let